RHEcosystemAppEng/kong-discovery/mesh-multi-zone/kong-mesh-multi-zone.md

 ## Objective

-This document describes [Kuma Service Mesh](https://kuma.io) with a Distributed Canary Release running on 4 OpenShift clusters in GCP.
+This document describes [Kuma Mesh](https://docs.konghq.com/mesh) version `1.7` with a Distributed Canary Release running on 3 OpenShift clusters in GCP.

 Reference architecture